Laxalt campaign urged to stop using false allegations against Sisolak

 In the letter, Gentile said claims about Sisolak, a Clark County commissioner, having an inappropriate behavior with Vermillion’s daughter were “untrue” by his client’s own admission.

-But Laxalt’s campaign still latched onto the allegations, accusing Sisolak on a website created by the Laxalt campaign of trying to “discredit a teenage girl who accused him of improper behavior” in an attempt to highlight Sisolak’s personal attorney Laura Fitzsimmons and a contract she received from the Clark County Commission.
+But on a website created by the Laxalt campaign, Sisolak is accused of trying to “discredit a teenage girl who accused him of improper behavior” in an attempt to highlight Sisolak’s personal attorney Laura Fitzsimmons and a contract she received from the Clark County Commission.

 In the letter sent July 11, Gentile says that Vermillion made up the allegations during her years-long struggle with drug and alcohol abuse.